nomusamtshali/NOMMTS365_BCL2401_GroupC_NomusaMtshali_DJS06/README.md

-### DJS06 Project Brief: Higher Order Functions
+# DJS06 Project Brief: Higher Order Functions

-#### Objective
+# Project Brief
-This project is designed to challenge and deepen your understanding of JavaScript's powerful array methods.
-You'll manipulate data using `forEach`, `map`, `filter`, `reduce`, and more, to perform a variety of tasks.
-This exercise will test your ability to apply these methods in combination to solve complex problems and achieve desired outcomes.
+- This project was designed to challenge and deepen my understanding of JavaScript's powerful array methods.
+I had to manipulate data using `forEach`, `map`, `filter`, `reduce`, and more, to perform a variety of tasks.
+This exercise tested my ability to apply these methods in combination to solve complex problems and achieve desired outcomes.

-The essence of using these higher-order functions is to encourage a declarative approach to programming: you define what you want to achieve (e.g., filter a list, transform data) without having to specify how to perform the operations step-by-step (as you would with imperative loops like for or while).
-This leads to more readable, concise, and often more maintainable code.
-Additionally, these functions can help avoid side effects and create pure functions, both key aspects of functional programming.
+- The essence of using these higher-order functions was to encourage a declarative approach to programming: I defined what I want to achieve (e.g., filter a list, transform data) without having to specify how to perform the operations step-by-step (as I would with imperative loops like for or while).
+This led to more readable, concise, and more maintainable code.
+Additionally, these functions helped avoid side effects and create pure functions, both key aspects of functional programming.

+# Project Overview
-#### Data Sets
+### Data Sets
-You will work with two primary datasets:
+I had to work with two primary datasets:

 1. A list of provinces:
 ```javascript